-“To live into your 70s is really pushing the limits of chimp biology," said Ross.
-"Eighty is tough to swallow.”
+A scientist told The New York Times that the likelihood the chimpanzee that died in Florida was the same as one from the Tarzan films is “very improbable.”
+“To live into your 70s is really pushing the limits of chimp biology,” said Dr. Steve Ross.
+“Eighty is tough to swallow.”